Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 The data platform synthesises research and evidence relating to the following themes.
 Click on the links to explore each theme in more detail.

-Environmental and socio-economic context
+Environmental context

 The Upper Paranapanema basin. is located in the heart of the Atlantic Forest biome, one of the world's most biodiverse and threatened ecosystems.
 The Atlantic Forest ecoregion is home to 70 % of the Brazilian population and has only 28 % of native vegetation cover remaining.

 Projects that restore nature can directly respond to local priorities such as securing water availability, supporting crop pollination, and conserving threatened species.
+The Upper Paranapanema basin’s forests, farms, and rivers create an opportunity for strategic, landscape-scale restoration that benefits both people and nature.